Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Metropolis in relation to the Dystopian Rise

-In Brave New World, the above mentioned concept is hyper explained.
+In Brave New World, the above-mentioned concept is hyper-explained.
 No humans were allowed to have normal sex; instead, fertilization took place inside test tubes.
 From there, everyone was categorized; the DNA was set to a certain genetic code all in order to create a social caste structure.
-Somewhere at the top of this manmade hierarchy, laid the king who held the secrets to the machine like world.
-No one could think for their self because of massive amounts of brain washing; however, a defect occurred in one of the divisions which allowed for one person to cross analyze his situation.
+Somewhere at the top of this manmade hierarchy, laid the king who held the secrets to the machine-like world.
+No one could think for themself because of massive amounts of brainwashing; however, a defect occurred in one of the divisions which allowed for one person to cross analyze his situation.
 This led to meeting the savages who lived outside the supposed utopia.
 The savages continued normal ways of life— which was so shocking that drugs had to be induced by the strange mission team.
-The violence and the sex was overwhelming to them.
+The violence and the sex were overwhelming to them.
 In dystopian literature, sex is completely restricted and controlled by the government.
 Metropolis suspends each character into a role that cannot be escaped because the higher power controls it— to go against the power is death, either by the government or starvation in not having a job.

 Eventually, Freder realizes the horrors of what’s happening because he is able to have freedom in that he is outside the framework of the city.
 He intends to bring a pacifist revolution in order to allow people to make choices for their selves and to experience art.
 It is evident, from the way that Freder is dressed, that he inhibits and lavishes in the world of imagination.
 Unfortunately, the mad scientist beats Freder to the punch by creating the cyborg— which is both holy and evil.
 It confuses the already sexually repressed paradigm but also it carries the trump card to toppling the machine system.
 The revelation comes from what is both human and machine, and yet, the entire goal is to end machine’s control on man.
 It is somewhat ironic, even too contradictory, that the narrative would play out this way.
 However, regardless of the cyborg’s attempt, it ends up being destroyed by mankind.
 As soon as the chains are relinquished and all of the allegories to Revelations are unfolded, the men murder the cyborg that tried to save them and that ended up causing more problems— no more jobs but the keys to liberation.